New South Wales federal redistribution

 Comments on objections referring to this matter: COB170 – NSW Labor, COB181 – Conor Magee, COB231 – Anonymous 29

 Redistribution Committee’s proposed redistribution: On the boundaries in place at the start of the redistribution, the Divisions of Barton, Grayndler, Kingsford Smith, Sydney and Wentworth did not meet the numerical requirements of the Electoral Act.
-All five of these electoral divisions were required to gain electors.
-The proximity of these electoral divisions to Sydney Harbour and Botany Bay limited the options from which electors could be transferred into some of these electoral divisions.
+All five of these electorates were required to gain electors.
+The proximity of these electorates to Sydney Harbour and Botany Bay limited the options from which electors could be transferred into some of these electorates.

 Ideas in objections and comments on objections: The main focus in objections to the proposed redistribution was against: